Russia's comeback in Africa | DW | 23.10.2019

 It's not just about business

-Russia's economic pivot to Africa comes as it explores new markets for its goods and services on the rapidly growing continent and for its know-how.
+Russia's economic pivot to Africa comes as it explores new markets for its goods and services on the rapidly-growing continent.
 Large and medium sized Russian companies have for years been operating in places such as Angola, Mozambique and Central African Republic.
 Some are keen to expand.

 Read more: US African policy's lost 'dynamics'